JeanBaptisteServais/escalada/README.md

 So for each hours or a changement of light (like a cloud pass) <strong>the wall_parameters</strong> must be modify.

 For the moment it must be manually, maybe it could be automatic.

+Care it's not finish 100% because i need more picture